oscarotero/simple-crud/README.md

 #### Validate data

-SimpleCrud provides two methods to convert or validate data before save to database and after selection from the database.
+SimpleCrud provides two methods to convert or validate data before push to database and after pull from the database.
 You can define this methods in the entity class:

 ```php
 class Posts extends Entity {